Mitsui & Co. (Australia) Ltd.

 Mitsui has investments in oil and gas projects, and trades and markets a number of fuel products.

-Mitsui E&P Australia has interests in four producing oil and gas projects in Australia and one in New Zealand.
+Mitsui E&P Australia has interests in four producing oil and gas projects in Australia.

 Mitsui is also an investor in Western Australia's North West Shelf liquefied natural gas (LNG) project, through a 50:50 joint venture with Mitsubishi Corporation (Japan Australia LNG Pty Ltd).
 Our joint venture holds a one-sixth stake in the project.